Updated: May 31

 What are isotonic exercises?

-These are exercises with movement (unlike isometric exercises) where the muscle changes its length (lengthens and shortens) whilst under relatively constant tension.
-An example of this is the classic calf raise exercise associated with Achilles tendinopathy rehab, where you slowly lift yourself up on your toes and then lower yourself down again.
+Isotonic exercises combine concentric (where the muscle shortens) and eccentric (where the muscle lengthens) contractions.
+An example of this is the classic calf raise exercise associated with Achilles tendinopathy rehab, where you slowly lift yourself up on your toes (concentric phase) and then lower yourself down (eccentric phase).

-A tendon is made of many strands of collagen fibres which are arranged in lots of bundles.
+A tendon is made of many strands of collagen fibres, which are arranged in lots of bundles.
 Imagine many bundles of spaghetti in parallel with each other.
-In a tendinopathy, not all the bundles, and indeed not all the fibres in a specific bundle are affected.
-A lot of them stay healthy.
+In a tendinopathy, not all the bundles, and indeed not all the fibres in a specific bundle, are affected; many of them stay healthy.

-This answer needs to be individualised to you.
-At TreatMyAchilles.com we assess you to find your starting point – what is your tendon’s current capacity and what can you do without increasing your symptoms?
-Our choice of exercises are also guided by your end goal which could be a jog round the block or an Ultra Marathon or anything in between.
-Other factors such as your general health or medications you take (statins, antibiotics) can also affect what exercises we prescribe and how long it takes to progress.
+At treatmyachilles.com, we assess you to find your starting point; what is your tendon’s current capacity and what can you do without increasing your symptoms?
+Our choice of exercises is also guided by your end goal, which could be to walk your dog, jogging around the block, an ultramarathon, or anything in between.

 The main thing to remember is that a decrease in symptoms may not be the first thing you notice when taking up these exercises.
-An indication that your Achilles is getting better will be the fact that you start to find your exercises easier and that you’re able to progress them.
+An indication that your Achilles is getting better will be when you start to find your exercises easier and when you’re able to progress them without your pain increasing.
 It’s usually only after a few weeks of progressing them that you start to notice a greater reduction in symptoms.

 About the Author: